microsoft/fabric-terraform-quickstart/quickstarts/203-fabric-sql-database/README.md

 - This example requires authentication setup. the authenticating method in this example is "Authenticating using a Service Principal and Client Certificate": https://registry.terraform.io/providers/microsoft/fabric/latest/docs/guides/auth_spn_cert

 ## Usage
-- Fill the input variables in terraform.tfstate file.
+- Create a terraform.tfstate file, fill values for all variables in the variables.tf file.
 - Execute example with the following commands:

 ```shell